Famous puppeteers. Toys for adults. Dreams of Harlequin

 Intuitive creativity

-(I.Andreeva, artist) - 4 hours
+(I. Andreeva, artist) - 4 hours

-The latest history of foreign modern doll
+Recent history of foreign modern dolls

 Freedom of creative expression